SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

 Mamizou:
  - C1 damage has been increased
  - Skill/Ex attack now require less meter
- - Lvl 7 extra attack bug has now been fixed

 Yachie:
  - Skill deals less damage and range has been decreased